KmariK/luxury-loom-interiors/README.md

 The two main fonts are Gilda display which is the primary font with a fallback of sans-serif and Italiana which is the secondary font with a fall back of sans-serif.

 #### Structure:
 The page is structured in a easy, user friendly way.
 When the customers arrive on the website they are immediately welcomed with a logo of the left side and a familiar type of navigation bar to the right.
-The website consists of five pages:
+The website consists of four pages:
-1. A homepage with a section to subscribe to the newsletter
+1. A homepage with a carousel displaying the companys work and a section to subscribe to the newsletter
-2. A about us page with a descriptive insight of what the company is about and what it has to offer and a image of the founder and co founder
+2. A about us page with a descriptive insight of what the company is about and what it has to offer with a image of the founder and co founder
 3. A project page presenting the projects carried out by the company demonstrating to the customer their expertise and commitment to excellence
-4. A contact page with a image of the company's interior design work, a contact form, a address and contact number and a google map so customers can find the showcase studio
+4. A contact page with a image of the company's interior design work, a contact form, a address and contact number, a google map so customers can find the showcase studio and a opening times table below for the showcase studio.

 #### Wireframes